Flammable1850/pacman-cache-automation/README.md

 # paccache.timer

-This is a script that I use for automatically deleting cached versions of unused and old versions of installed and uninstalled packages based on when I do my system updates. using the systemd.timer service.
+This is a script that I use for automatically deleting cached versions of unused and old versions of installed and uninstalled packages using the systemd.timer service.

 Creating the script goes as follows: